AdobeDocs/workfront.en/help/quicksilver/workfront-basics/tips-tricks-and-troubleshooting/contact-customer-support.md

 content-type: tips-tricks-troubleshooting
 navigation-topic: tips-tricks-and-troubleshooting-workfront-basics
 title: Contact Customer Support
-description: (NOTE: ** We need to keep this as a standalone article.
-It is linked in multiple articles and FAQs.)
+description: "(NOTE: ** We need to keep this as a standalone article.
+It is linked in multiple articles and FAQs.)"
 ---

 # Contact Customer Support